w3f/Grants-Program/applications/application-template.md

 Please include here

+- how you intend to finance the project's long-term maintenance and development,
-- how you intend to use, enhance, promote and support your project in the short term, and
+- how you intend to use, enhance, and promote your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

 ## Referral Program (optional) :moneybag: